kaffie-1517/ansible-js/README.md

+# Multi-Environment Cloud Infrastructure Automation
-# Ansible Automation with Terraform-Provisioned Infrastructure
+### Ansible Automation with Terraform-Provisioned Infrastructure

 This repository automates the provisioning and configuration of multiple Linux servers using **Terraform** and **Ansible**.
 The infrastructure comprises 4 EC2-based servers (1 master + 3 clients), organized under `dev` and `prod` environments.